JoanPallares/Estonia-power-system-simulator/E_visualization/README.md

 `npm install`, no build step).
 Real Estonia 2019 hourly data (Elering archive) is embedded directly in the file.

+Self-contained, zero dependencies. **Download `index.html` and open it directly in any browser** — no server, no `npm install`, and no build step required.
+The dashboard includes real Estonia 2019 hourly electricity data from the Elering archive, embedded directly in the file.

 Also works via GitHub Pages if you want to host it: enable Pages on this repo, point it at this folder, and this file becomes the site's homepage automatically.